Learning to Model and Plan for Wheeled Mobility on Vertically Challenging Terrain: APPROACH

 \subsection{Sampling-Based Receding-Horizon Planning}

 We adopt a sampling-based receding-horizon planning paradigm, in which the planner first uniformly samples input sequences up until a short horizon $H$, uses the learned model $f_\theta$ to rollout state trajectories, evaluates their cost based on a pre-defined cost function, finds the minimal-cost trajectory, executes the first input, replans, and thus gradually moves the horizon closer to the final goal.
 In this way, the modeling error can be corrected by frequent replanning.
-However, an under-actuated wheeled robot, i.e., using $\mathbf{u}_t = (v_t, \omega_t) \in U \subset \mathbb{R}^2$ to actuate $\mathbf{x}_t = \{x_t, y_t, z_t, r_t, p_t, \phi_t) \in X \subset \mathbb{SE}(3)$ subject to $f_\theta$, may easily end up in many terminal states outside of $X_\textrm{goal}$, which the vehicle cannot escape and recover from, i.e., rolling over due to excessive roll and pitch angles or immobilization after getting stuck, e.g., on a large rock.
+However, an under-actuated wheeled robot, i.e., using $\mathbf{u}_t = (v_t, \omega_t) \in U \subset \mathbb{R}^2$ to actuate $\mathbf{x}_t = (x_t, y_t, z_t, r_t, p_t, \phi_t) \in X \subset \mathbb{SE}(3)$ subject to $f_\theta$, may easily end up in many terminal states outside of $X_\textrm{goal}$, which the vehicle cannot escape and recover from, i.e., rolling over or immobilization (getting stuck) due to excessive roll and pitch angles, irregular terrain geometry, and large height change, e.g., on a large rock.
 Therefore, while our goal is still to minimize the traversal time $T$ leading to $X_\textrm{goal}$, for our receding-horizon planner, we seek to optimize five cost terms on a state trajectory $\mathbf{x}_{0:H} = \{\textbf{x}_t\}_{t=0}^H, \textrm{s.t.}, \mathbf{x}_{t+1} = f_\theta(\mathbf{x}_t, \mathbf{u}_t, \mathbf{m}_t), \forall t<H$, which starts at the current time $0$ and ends at the horizon $H$, to avoid these two types of terminal states on vertical challenging terrain and also move the robot towards the goal: